Aug 29, 2011

-Add 3 more phrases and make sure they match the lenght.
+Add 3 more phrases and make sure they match the length.
 It's impossible to do that without adjusting the kerning of each sentence.
-So in some you will have to increase while for others reduce the kearning.
+So in some, you will have to increase while for others reduce the kerning.

 Once you have the 4 sentences rotate them to create a square.

 To connect the sentences you will have to create some elements.
 I add some basic rectangles matching the letters that start and end the sentences.
 Use the image below for reference.

 Once you finish creating the connectors for the sentences you will have an image like the one below.

 With the Rectangle Tool (M) create a square, in black, then move the square made out of the sentences on top of this square and change the color of the text to white.